 At the end of each match, the players will inform the judge the winner of the match, as well as the number of viruses the winning player and losing player have remaining on their playfield.
 The winning player will earn 2 points for every virus they destroy and 1 point for every virus remaining on their opponent’s playfield while the losing player will earn 1 point for every virus they destroy.
 Failure to report this information to the judge will result in both players losing seeding points for that match.

-All players in the playoffs will be ranked by winning percentage first, then players with the same winning percentage will be ranked by seeding points per match.
+All players in the playoffs will be ranked by winning percentage first.
+Players with the same winning percentage will be ranked by seeding points per match.
 In case of a tie in both categories, the player who participated in the earlier pool will be given the reward of the higher seed.
-Once every player has been seeded, the bracket will be filled by a standard 1 vs 32, 16 vs 17, etc bracket.
+Once every player has been seeded, the bracket will be filled by a standard 1 vs 32, 16 vs 17, etc. bracket.

-The playoffs will begin Sunday at 10am.
-All players are required to check-in at 9:30am in order to participate.
-All playoff matches will consist of a traditional best 3-out-of-5 Dr. Mario match.
+The playoffs will occur Sunday, July 29th at 10am.
+All playoff matches will be a traditional best 3-out-of-5 games Dr. Mario match.
 The first round of the playoffs will be played at Level 11/Hi Speed, while the second round will be played at Level 12/Hi Speed.
 The levels will continue to increase until the championship match, which will be played at Level 15/Hi Speed.
-At the conclusion of Round 2, there will be a lunch break, then the final 8 battle it out for the championship later in the afternoon.
+At the conclusion of Round 2, there will be a lunch break, then the final 8 will battle for the championship later in the afternoon.